chromium/chromium/docs/fuchsia/build_instructions.md

    $ gn gen out/fuchsia --args="is_debug=false dcheck_always_on=true is_component_build=false target_os=\"fuchsia\""
    ```

-   You can add many of the usual GN arguments like `use_goma = true`.
+   You can add many of the usual GN arguments like `use_remoteexec = true`.
 In
    particular, when working with devices, consider using `is_debug = false` and
    `is_component_build = false` since debug and component builds can drastically
    increase run time and used space.